Stefan-Code/amazon-sponsored-items-blocker/README.md

 # amazon-sponsored-items-blocker
-A Greasemonkey / Tampermonkey script that **blocks sponsored search results** on amazon.com, amazon.co.uk and amazon.de
+A Greasemonkey / Tampermonkey script that **blocks sponsored search results** on Amazon.

 Basically removes these annoying search results: